marinaaisa/nuxt-markdown-blog-starter/README.md

 10. **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

+11. **`LICENSE`**: This is licensed under the MIT license.

-11. **`nuxt-config.js`**: This is the main configuration file for a Nuxt site.
+12. **`nuxt-config.js`**: This is the main configuration file for a Nuxt site.
 This is where you can specify information about your site (metadata) like the site title and description, which Nuxt plugins you’d like to include, etc. (Check out the [config docs](https://nuxtjs.org/guide/configuration) for more detail).

-12. **`package-lock.json`** (See `package.json` below, first).
+13. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-13. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+14. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-14. **`README.md`**: A text file containing useful reference information about your project.
+15. **`README.md`**: A text file containing useful reference information about your project.

 ## 💫 Deploy